 Magritte: The Mystery of the Ordinary, 1926–1938

-Organizer Magritte: The Mystery of the Ordinary, 1926–1938 is organized by The Museum of Modern Art, New York; The Menil Collection, Houston; and the Art Institute of Chicago.
+Organizer Magritte: The Mystery of the Ordinary, 1926–1938 is organized by the Art Institute of Chicago; The Museum of Modern Art, New York; and the Menil Collection, Houston.

 Sponsors Bank of America is the National Sponsor of Magritte: The Mystery of the Ordinary, 1926–1938.

-Annual support for Art Institute exhibitions is provided by the Exhibitions Trust: Goldman Sachs, Kenneth and Anne Griffin, Thomas and Margot Pritzker, the Earl and Brenda Shapiro Foundation, the Trott Family Foundation, and the Woman’s Board of the Art Institute of Chicago.
+Annual support for Art Institute exhibitions is provided by the Exhibitions Trust: Goldman Sachs, Kenneth and Anne Griffin, Thomas and Margot Pritzker, the Earl and Brenda Shapiro Foundation, and the Woman’s Board of the Art Institute of Chicago.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 18 hours 52 min ago The Art Institute of Chicago “One day, I had a dream… there were three black boots in the middle of the road, with very high houses."

 These are the words of Tarsila do Amaral, one of the leaders behind Anthropophagy, a national art movement that arose in 1920s Brazil with the goal of “cannibalizing” aspects of European modern art in order to make a new, more distinctly indigenous style. #5WomenArtists

 Explore Tarsila’s work in depth when Tarsila do Amaral: Reinventing Modern Art in Brazil opens at the Art Institute this October.